yacosta738/blastkode/content/blog/en/2021-04-27-top-10-vs-code-extension-for-2021.md

 This is just one of the many [features of GitLens extension](https://gitlens.amod.io/#features).
 Other notable features include:

-* [R](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens#revision-navigation-)[evision navigation](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens#revision-navigation-) (backward and forward) through the history of a file
+* [R](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens#revision-navigation-) [revision navigation](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens#revision-navigation) (backward and forward) through the history of a file
 * An unobtrusive [current line blame](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens#current-line-blame-) annotation at the end of the line showing the commit
 * A [status bar blame](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens#status-bar-blame-) annotation showing the commit and author who last modified the current line